plupinska/Pong/README.md

 ![Pong](/Pong.png)

-### Functionality and MVP
-- [ ] AI Player
-- [ ] Arcade Sounds

 ### Architecture and Technologies

-- This game is built with javaScript and uses the Canvas API for rendering the game in the browser.
+- This game is built with JavaScript and uses the Canvas API for rendering the game in the browser.
-- An AI pl
+- An AI player calculates the position of the ball and moves its paddle in that direction, in hopes of beating its human competitor.
+Don't worry, the AI has the same speed restriction as you do, good luck in beating him!